BangL/Parties/README.md

-MonsterParty is a plugin for bukkit.
+Parties is a plugin for bukkit.
 The plugin's source code is completely open and free - whether you're a Java expert or just keen to explore, these can be valuable learning resources.

 ###Get the code

 Download the latest source code with:

-    git clone git://github.com/Monstercraft/MonsterParty.git
+    git clone git://github.com/BangL/Parties.git

 Keep your source up to date with: